-Events in Norman should serve as a warning to Tulsa, where the Tulsa Metro Chamber of Commerce is pushing a an economic development proposal to upgrade the city’s airport industrial park with tax dollars.
+Events in Norman should serve as a warning to Tulsa, where the Tulsa Regional Chamber of Commerce (formerly Tulsa Metro Chamber of Commerce) is pushing an economic development proposal to upgrade the city’s airport industrial park with tax dollars.
 They estimated a cost of $254.4 million for specific improvements based on requests from corporate tenants of the facility.

 Even if we assume these firms provided a reliable, independent judgement, they were tasked only with evaluating the need for upgrades to this particular facility.
 That leaves out some big questions.
 First, even if upgrades are needed, why should taxpayers cover the cost?
 Why not instead charge higher rent to the companies that will directly benefit?
 Or assuming a taxpayer investment is necessary, what guarantees do we have that the companies will stay?
 If they benefit from improvements without being asked to pay more rent, then they should at least have an obligation to keep jobs here, enforced by a clawback mechanism to recover the cost of upgrades if they leave.

 A second concern is whether this particular project should be the first priority for public investment.
 The Metro Chamber is controlled by existing businesses, so whatever ideas they bring to the table are going to reflect that perspective.
 However, research has shown that almost all net job growth comes from startups.
 Would we be better off investing that $254.4 million, or some portion thereof, in a startup incubator?
 Even if many or most of these startups fail, it only takes one becoming the next Google to reward the investment several times over.

 That’s not to say a startup incubator is absolutely the best use of these funds.
 It is just one example of ideas that may be left out when economic development policy is driven by incumbent businesses.
 Even with the best intentions, Chamber leaders won’t see the issue from every possible perspective.